translate/pootle/docs/server/logging.rst

 Sync and Update messages
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The :pc:`sync_stores` and :pc:`update_stores` commands will produce a number of
+The :djadmin:`sync_stores` and :djadmin:`update_stores` commands will produce a
-logs to report any activity that results from those commands.
+number of logs to report any activity that results from those commands.

 *update_stores*::